fuwjax/daft/README.md

 followed by a json path identifier into the yaml data object, followed by commandline arguments that should be passed to the Docker command container.
 For instance

-    daft-maven childProject.root -X compile
+    daft/mvn childProject.root -X compile

 Asks the daft script interpreter to run the Docker image called "daft-maven" against the path mappings identified in the yaml under the key "childProject.root" and to pass "-X compile" to the docker container on startup.
 Just for completeness, here's the full script with the data section

-    daft-maven childProject.root -X compile
+    daft/mvn childProject.root -X compile
     ---
     childProject:
       root:
-        "/project": children/first
+        "/project": children/maven-project

-what this means is that the "daft-maven" image (which doesn't exist, by the way), has been configured to run against a maven project in "/project".
+what this means is that the "daft/mvn" image (which doesn't exist, by the way), has been configured to run against a maven project in "/project".
 The actual execution within the interpreter for the previous example might look like.

-    docker run daft-maven -v /project:children/first -X compile
+    docker run daft/mvn -v /project:children/maven-project -X compile

 Phases within the script are marked by labels